marinasundstrom/CheckedExceptions/docs/exception-handling.md

 ### Documentation XML

-To ensure compatibility with existing libraries that lack ThrowsAttribute annotations, the analyzer utilizes XML documentation to infer which exceptions a member might throw.
-These annotations don't interfere with the `ThrowsAttribute`, so you can use them together.
+To ensure compatibility with libraries lacking `ThrowsAttribute annotations`, the analyzer uses XML documentation to infer potential exceptions.
+These annotations work alongside the `ThrowsAttribute` and provide fallback diagnostics.

+However, unannotated libraries rely on developers' manual checks and are less reliable than annotated ones.

+The analyzer also considers nullability when handling cases involving `ArgumentNullException`.
+Diagnostics are adjusted to align with the rules of nullable contexts.
+More on that below.

 #### Example: Unannotated Library